-It is understood that the permitted operating hours are between 07.00 and 23:00.
+It is understood the operating hours are between 07:00 - 23:00.

 It is determined that the proposed kitchen extraction system is not considered to contain tones.
 In addition, the proposed operation of the equipment is also unlikely to be sufficiently intermittent to attract attention at the nearest noise sensitive property.